erdnaxeli/clip/docs/user guide/options/optional.md

 ## An explicit option

-We can also explicitly declare our attribut as an option.
+We can also explicitly declare our attribute as an option.
 We use for that the annotation `Clip::Option`.

 ```Crystal hl_lines="9"